 Child abuse including honour-based violence cannot be condoned for religious or cultural reasons.

-If a case of forced marriage is suspected, parents and carers will not be approached or involved about a referral to any other agencies.
+If a case of forced marriage is suspected, or marriage of a person under the age of 18, either formal or informal, parents and carers will not be approached or involved about a referral to any other agencies.
 Any child or young person thought to be at immediate risk will be reported without delay to the police as a 999 emergency and the relevant Local Authority.